sir john’s gift to

 Visit Auckland Council’s website for more information on Maungakiekie and One Tree Hill Domain.

-Cornwall Park is managed by an experienced and passionate team and volunteer Board of Trustees - John McConnell, Adrienne Young-Cooper, John Clark, Keith Smith - who are committed to continuing Sir John’s legacy of creating a park that all New Zealanders can enjoy.
+Cornwall Park is managed by an experienced and passionate team and volunteer Board of Trustees - Adrienne Young-Cooper, John Clark, Keith Smith, John Duncan - who are committed to continuing Sir John’s legacy of creating a park that all New Zealanders can enjoy.
 They are responsible for the day-to-day, season-to-season management, care and planning of Cornwall Park, along with creating and implementing a vision for generations to come.